jramirez211/jramirez211/README.md

 ### Hi there, I'm Juan Ramirez 👋

-- 🔭 I’m starting a new journey as Senior Talend Consultant
+- 🔭 I’m enjoyning my journey as Senior Azure Databricks Data Engineer

 <!--
 **jramirez211/jramirez211** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.